donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/humphreys-lie.jpg" alt="" width="200px"/>

 This book is *hard*.
-But it is the best book I know on the subject, and Lie algebras are ubiquitous in modern mathematics.
+But it is a great book, and Lie algebras are ubiquitous in modern mathematics.

 ## Topology